botify-labs/botify-sdk-js-middlewares/docs/middlewares/batchMiddleware.docs.md

 const someQuery3 = ...;

 // someQuery1 and someQuery2 depends on each other to be used, so they should be
-// called together, the middleware will return a composed error for both if needed. sdk.AnalysesController.getQueryAggregate(
+// called together, the middleware will return a composed error for both if ones fail. sdk.AnalysesController.getQueryAggregate(
   {...params, queries: [someQuery1, someQuery2]}, (error, result) => {
     //Handle someQuery1 and someQuery2 results